He is very friendly to people in general. He’s the perfect dog for easygoing people and lowkey.

 His nails may need to be trimmed monthly.
 It is recommended that his nails be trimmed often as a puppy so that he will get used to the practice.

 The Bull Daniff can grow up to 32 to 34 inches in height and weigh 115 to 200 lbs.

 What is the Life Expectancy of the Bull Daniff?

 The life expectancy of the Bull Daniff is between 8 and 12 years.

 Intelligence, Temperament and Personality Traits of the Bull Daniff

 The Bull Daniff will inherit his parent dogs’ behavior and personality traits.
 Even with his litter mates, you will notice that they all have different temperaments.

 In general, the Bull Daniff is very smart, bold, and devoted.

-It is important that your Bull Daniff puppy is socialized at an early age.
+Your Bull Daniff puppy must be socialized at an early age.
 He can be wary of strangers, but very rarely does he become aggressive.